rchernanko/selenium-practice/Readme.md

 # Selenium Udemy

 This is me messing around with Selenium.
+Note that I've saved the source code in my google drive.

 ### Useful info: